Installation

 reshot setup

-If you prefer to set up manually, you can initialize a project with:
+If you prefer to initialize the project manually:

 Terminal